psu13/mutable-hakyll/posts/looking-at-what-you-cannot-see.md

 the visible and into the infrared.
 So, what the JWST will do is fly in an orbit a million miles from the Earth and sit behind a giant piece of tin foil blocking all the light and residual IR warmth coming from the Earth, the Moon and the Sun.
-Then it will point its giant mirror into the great void hoping to collect light that is more than 10 billion years old.
-This will give us a view of the oldest stuff in the universe.
+Then it will point its giant mirror into the great void hoping to collect light that is more than 13 billion years old.
+This will give us a view of the oldest and most distant stuff that we can currently observe in the universe.
 These things are so far away and so old that you can't really imagine it.

 Here: the stuff is three or four times as old as the current age of the solar system, which is already older than you can possibly imagine.
 See?